taig/DNAnalyzer/README.md

 -----

 1. Use the precompiled ```bin/dna.jar``` file or compile the sources by yourself.
-2. Run the file with your command line like this
+2. Run the file on your command line.
   - Execute the contest DNA sequence: ```java -jar path/to/dna.jar```
   - Pipe it: ```cat path/to/my_dna | java -jar path/to/dna.jar```
   - Traditionl: ```java -jar path/to/dna.jar "ggaatttagg"```